section-engineering-education/engineering-education/articles/build-a-restful-api-with-adonisjs/index.md

 That’s all.

 ### Setting up Authorization and Authentication
-In AdonisJs 5, authentication and authorization are very easy to set up.
+In Adonis.js 5, authentication and authorization are very easy to set up.
 All you need to do is install the Auth package, and every other complicated authentication logic is built-in for you already.

 Let’s get started: